-The campus bookstore operated by Barnes & Noble is located off the 1st floor foyer of Whitley Hall.
-The bookstore offers a café, course textbooks and a variety of merchandise to include spirit and booster items and school supplies.
-Textbooks, merchandise and school supplies may also be purchased online at troytrojans.com.
+Operated by the Barnes & Noble College Booksellers, the University Bookstore is located off the first floor foyer of Whitley Hall.
+The bookstore offers a Café, course textbooks and a variety of merchandise to include spirit and booster items and school supplies.
+Textbooks, merchandise and school supplies may also be purchased online at shoptroytrojans.com.